 After you've polished off your fish pie and tucked into the last slice of tusk, here's all you need to know about recycling your Fishbox.

-Is that sustainable?
+Is IT sustainable?

 We only source sustainable seafood, and we're busy working on a solution to the the polystyrene packing conundrum.
 Magnus has travelled as far as MIT in America to look for one!
 We're currently speaking to a company about the possibility of producing completely compostable packaging.